 There’s nothing simple about a straight line.
 Take it from us.

-What are straight edges used for?
+What are straight edges and what are they used for?

 Predominantly employed in the decorating industry, they’re used by professionals and DIYers alike for fitting floor coverings, cutting and hanging wallpaper, or scoring straight lines on other materials like textiles or leather.
 Their use also extends to checking the straightness of workpieces, too.

 Essentially, wherever you need to be confident of a straight line, you need a straight edge tool.
 So, the clue’s in the name.
-But not all straight edge tools are created equal…
+But not all straight edge tools are created equal.

 What are the best straight edge tools?

 The best straight edge tools are generally crafted from steel or aluminium.
 Steel for when you need something more heavy duty.
 Aluminium for something more lightweight – but no less accurate.

 After all, it’s accuracy that differentiates a good job from an average job.
 Take accuracy seriously, and everything else will fall into place.

 That’s why our range of Maun straight edge tools are manufactured with a variation of <±0.01% or <±0.084mm per meter of length or <±0.001 inches per foot.